Criminal Law (Oregon)

 McKean Smith has experienced attorneys who will tirelessly advocate for you and your rights.
 If you find yourself in trouble with the law, we can help you navigate your options.

-Troy Nixon and Gabriel Watson are some of McKean Smith’s experienced criminal law attorneys who will inform you of your options and help you find solutions.
+Troy Nixon and Collin McKean are some of McKean Smith’s experienced criminal law attorneys who will inform you of your options and help you find solutions.

 Family Law (Oregon)